-- 5.3 Early Help Assessments: In some cases, the DSL may consider if an 'Early Help Assessment' is needed rather than a direct referral to the appropriate Safeguarding Unit.
-An Early Help Assessment generates coordinated support from more than one agency (School, Health, Housing, and Police) via an inter-agency assessment as requested by the DSL.
-A request for an Early Help Assessment might follow school-based intervention(s) such as Mentoring Plans, Welfare Plans, Counselling, CAF or CAHMS referrals. - 5.4 Any child may benefit from early help but particular attention should be given to children with disabilities/additional needs, SEN, young carers, those who appear to show anti-social or criminal behaviour and gang membership, those who go missing from home, those misusing drugs/alcohol, those in families misusing drugs/alcohol and those at risk of modern slavery.
+5.3 Early Help Assessments: In some cases, the DSL may consider if an 'Early Help Assessment' is needed rather than a direct referral to the appropriate Safeguarding Unit.
+An Early Help Assessment generates co-ordinated support from more than one agency (School, Health, Housing, and Police) via an inter-agency assessment as requested by the DSL.
+A request for an Early Help Assessment might follow school-based intervention(s) such as Mentoring Plans, Welfare Plans, Counselling, CAF or CAHMS referrals.

+5.4 Any child may benefit from early help but particular attention should be given to children with disabilities/additional needs, SEN, young carers, those who appear to show anti-social or criminal behaviour and gang membership, those who go missing from home, those misusing drugs/alcohol, those in families misusing drugs/alcohol, those at risk of modern slavery and those who have experienced multiple suspensions and are at risk of being permanently excluded and placed in alternative provision.